mamoore1440/Econ-Blog-old/src/content/all-Notes/Characters-Notes.md

       - The global perspective
       - Bretton woods 1 & 2

-  - THEE CONSUMER: A Story about Humanity                   <!--Possible articles: -->
+  - THEE CONSUMER: A Story About Humanity                   <!--Possible articles: -->
     - Irrational Psychology
       - The wealth effect
       - Spend cheap money but pay expensive debt!
 Tied at the hip